-You've probably seen elsewhere on our website that the average gift aid that a first-year student received in 2012-2013 was $22,386.
-That means of the $37,990 published price, on average, a first-year student was only responsible for approximately $15,604.
-Considering the cost of many large, public institutions, you'll find that this number is quite comparable.
-If your son or daughter is willing to finance an education with student loans or student employment, the amount due each semester continues to decrease.
+You have probably seen elsewhere on our website that the average gift aid that a first-year student in 2014-2015 received over $20,000 from Jewell alone.
+In free gift aid!
+That means of the $40,030 published price, on average, a first-year student was only responsible for half.
+Factor in federal grants, state aid, federal work study and federal student loans, and the average financial aid award is nearly $31,000.
+Considering the cost of many large, public institutions, you'll find that the result is quite comparable to what you would pay out of pocket at a state school.

 It is understandable that you don't want your student to graduate with unreasonable student loan debt.
 The average federal indebtedness of a Jewell student is $26,417 after graduation in four years.
 That represents an approximate monthly payment of $304 for 10 years.
-The national average for four-year graduates is $24,000.
+Remember, the federal government limits how much loan every student can borrow each year based on their classification (freshman, sophomore, etc.).
+Borrowing the maximum per year, for four years, is $27,000 total.
 When you consider that at many public universities it may take up to five or even six years to graduate, then you can see why Jewell is considered one of the nation's best bargains!

 Federal Parent PLUS Loan

 With so many resources available, how do you narrow things down?
-We hope that you have visited our web pages for scholarships, grants, and student loans, but there is another option to pay for college that is often overlooked called the Federal Parent Loan.
+We hope that you have visited our web pages for scholarships, grants, and student loans, but another option to pay for college that is often overlooked is called the Federal Parent Loan, or PLUS.
 It offers the parent borrower a source of cash flow at a reasonable interest rate with long-term repayment that includes a deferment option.
 A parent may borrow up to the total cost of education less other financial aid received by the student.
+Approximately every $5,000 you borrow results in a $60 monthly payment.
 Maybe you don't want to borrow the total remaining balance.
 Then consider a combination of parent loan and the College's payment plan which follows.
 You may find that reliance on cash out-of-pocket in combination with a long-term loan makes better sense which ultimately saves you money in interest payments.